-The 2000 US Census makes it more clear than ever that America is a diverse country and growing increasingly so.
 While issues of race and their influence on political behavior and attitudes have long been studied by scholars of American politics, the focus of most of this research has been on how the race of individuals affects various outcomes.
 Until recently it has been rare that race as a characteristic of community context or environment has been taken into account (Oliver 2001).
-Perhaps in response to the realization that diversity is increasing and patters of racial integration changing, there have been a number of new studies on the impact of heterogeneity (eg. Alesina & La Ferrera 2000, Oliver 2001, Oberholzer-Gee & Waldfogel 2001, Mutz 2002).
+Perhaps in response to the realization that diversity is increasing and patters of racial integration changing, there have been a number of new studies on the impact of racial heterogeneity (eg. Alesina & La Ferrera 2000, Costa & Kahn 2003, Oliver 2001).
 The majority of studies examining heterogeneity and participation argue that increased heterogeneity is detrimental to levels of engagement.1 The social capital literature from Putnam forward argues that diversity may be a hindrance to social capital and more specifically to civic engagement.
 Ethnically diverse places tend to have lower levels of social trust-that is, trust in people in general, even those one does not know (Saguaro Seminar 2001).
-But what is the relationship to between diversity and civic engagement?
+But what is the relationship between diversity and civic engagement?
 A number of authors make the claim that civic engagement is higher (or ought to be higher) in areas characterized by homogeneity (Alesina & La Ferrera 2000, Alesina & La Ferrera 2002, Mutz 2002, Costa & Kahn 2003).
+The reasoning being that individuals in these areas are a) more able to overcome collective action problems associated with participation and b) more willing to volunteer and engage in a community whose other citizens share their values and beliefs.